-Simple is an understatement to make this recipe.
+Simple is an understatement to make this unagi sauce recipe.
 It follows a simple 2-step process and is so delicious!

-Now, remove the saucepan off the heat and let it reach room temperature.
-Give it a stir and use immediately or store it to use later.
+Let it thicken: Now, remove the saucepan from the heat and let it reach room temperature.
+Give it a stir and use it immediately or store it to use later.